 John Ching, whose oil is advertised in the newspaper advertisement above, was originally recruited in England by Ebenezer to work for the new company but he left that arrangement and started his own succesful Dugong oil company.

-In 1876 they had a daughter Kate Carina May.
-Their home was a farm in the Belmont area and it’s thought the place name “Carina” derives from their daughter’s name.
+The Thorne home was a farm in the Belmont area and it’s thought the place name “Carina” derives from their daughter’s name.
 Carina became known as a poet with her work published in Brisbane newspapers.

 Ebenezer ran a variety of newspapers over the years including The South Brisbane Herald, The Southern Guardian, The South Brisbane and Logan Guardian, The Judge, The Southern World, The Planter and Farmer, The Border Post and the German language Nord Australische Zeitung.